SEO keyword strategy: A guide to success

 Conclusion

-After that, research your audience and choose keywords related to your business model and goals.
+Once that goal is set, you must research your audience and choose keywords related to your business model and goals.